 - While the audio-focused approach is its USP, the app lacks other advanced features that its competitors offer.

-Notability is a powerful and best note taking the app for iPad.
-Notability gives superb note folders organize layout, and with them, you also get a wide variety of pens and writing tools.
-This taking note is a reliable resource providing you scissor tool is used to do copy, cut, and paste as well as move any part of your notes.
-This is the incredibly helpful note-taking app for high school students, College Students, Teachers, and Business professionals.
+Notability is a powerful and best note-taking app for iPads.
+Notability gives superb note folders an organized layout, and with them, you also get a wide variety of pens and writing tools.
+This taking note is a reliable resource providing you scissor tool that is used to do copy, cut, and paste as well as move any part of your notes.
+This is an incredibly helpful note-taking app for high school students, College Students, Teachers, and Business professionals.

-The Zoom option of app offers writes smoothly and quick.
+The Zoom option of the app offers writing smoothly and quickly.
 The main thing is it’s compatible with iOS 8 and iOS 9 compatible devices.
-Notability is supporting iCloud so you can get your notes on your iPad, iPhone or Mac anytime and anywhere.
+Notability supports iCloud so you can get your notes on your iPad, iPhone, or Mac anytime and anywhere.

 Penultimate is developed by popular Evernote.
-It’s providing natural best digital handwriting experience on iPad.
-Big helpful app to take class notes, journal your thoughts, a good idea of office and outline your next important idea.
+It provides the natural best digital handwriting experience on iPad.
+Big helpful app to take class notes, journal your thoughts, a good idea of the office, and outline your next important idea.

-The app makes easy to find the option to search any notes with your handwriting.
+The app makes it easy to find the option to search for any notes with your handwriting.
 Download now and get access Evernote to-do note app.